martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 for both sessions is permitted to complete.

 Once complete, the session that is ostensibly between Mallory and Norma is completed by forwarding packets between Norma and Patsy.
-Unlike the previous example, this requires that Mallory is able to intercept DTLS and media packets from Patsy so that they can be forwarded to Norma at the transport addresses that Norma associates with the first session.
+This requires that Mallory is able to intercept DTLS and media packets from Patsy so that they can be forwarded to Norma at the transport addresses that Norma associates with the first session.

-The second session between Norma is permitted to continue to the point where Patsy believes that it has succeeded.
+The second session - between Norma and Patsy - is permitted to continue to the point where Patsy believes that it has succeeded.
 This ensures that Patsy believes that she is communicating with Norma.
 In the end, Norma believes that she is communicating with Mallory, when she is actually communicating with Patsy.

 Though Patsy needs to believe that the second session is successful, Mallory has no real interest in seeing that session complete.
 Mallory only needs to ensure that Patsy does not abandon the session prematurely.
 For this reason, it might be necessary to permit the answer from Patsy to reach Norma to allow Patsy to receive a call completion signal, such as a SIP ACK.
-Once the second session completes, Mallory causes DTLS packets sent by Norma to be dropped.
+Once the second session completes, Mallory causes any DTLS packets sent by Norma to Patsy to be dropped.

 For the attacked session to be sustained beyond the point that Norma detects errors in the second session, Mallory also needs to block any signaling that